 We build community in our classrooms, on our sports teams, in our student organizations, and through social events sponsored by the school.
 We recognize that the community continually shapes, supports, and challenges each individual.

-Community service is a guiding principle to all our students.
+Community service is a guiding principle for all our students.
 We want our students to recognize they are called by faith to service – that means giving their talents and time - their personal commitment.
 From our youngest students to our Upper School, our students lead and participate in a wide variety of service projects.

 St. Agnes and St. Dominic students in grades K-8 gather every Friday at 8:45 to celebrate Mass, and our Upper School students celebrate a Dominican Hour every Wednesday that includes a focus on our Dominican Pillars.
 Our students in PK2-JK share weekly time in the Chapel.
 All St. Agnes and St. Dominic students celebrate Mass as a community several times each year including all Holy Days of Obligation, as well as Feasts that celebrate our Dominican Heritage.
 Parents, grandparents, and alumni are welcome to join us for our weekly Mass celebrations

 The spiritual heart of our campus is found in our beautiful St. Catherine Chapel located in Siena Hall.
 The chapel features 13 historic stained glass windows depicting Dominican saints.
 The windows, which were designed in 1911, hung in the chapel at the school’s original location on Vance in downtown Memphis.
 The windows were brought out of storage and carefully restored when the new chapel was built in 1998.
 The windows are a visual communication of the Dominican spirit of truth exemplified in the lives of the Dominican saints.